Charles Hambro, Baron Hambro

 Charles Hambro, Baron Hambro (24 July 1930 – 7 November 2002) was a British merchant banker and political fundraiser.
 He was the Chairman of Hambros Bank from 1972 until its merger with Société Générale in 1998.
 He was the senior honorary treasurer of the Conservative Party from 1993 to 1997.

 Early life

 Hambro was born on 24 July 1930.

 He was an heir to the Hambros Bank.
 His great-great-grandfather, Carl Joachim Hambro, was an immigrant to England from Denmark who founded the Hambros Bank in 1839.
 His father was the merchant banker Sir Charles Jocelyn Hambro.
 His mother, Pamela Cobbold of the East Anglian brewing family, died when he was 21 months old.
 He grew up at Delcombe Manor in Dorset.

 After his mother's death, his stepmother became Dorothy Mackay, who was banker Marcus Wallenberg's ex-wife.
-During World War II, he was sent to live first with the Wallenbergs in Stockholm and later with the Morgans, another banking dynasty, in New York City.
+During World War II, he was sent to live first with the Wallenbergs in Stockholm and later with the Morgans, another banking dynasty, in New York.
 He returned to England in 1943.

 He was educated at Eton College, where he played on the cricket team.
 He then served in the Coldstream Guards for two years.